 - Provides a cleaner and faster browsing experience

-- Doesn't have a Safari extension for desktop (mobile only)
+- Doesn't have a Safari extension for desktop (available only on mobile)

 - Ad blocker counter doesn't always appear